The Double Major Dilemma – Is It Worth the Extra Effort?

 Balancing academic workload with a double major program - The Red Pen

 When it comes to mapping out your undergraduate journey, the choice of a major is pivotal.
 While many students opt for a single major, potentially coupled with a minor, pursuing a double major is a compelling and increasingly popular alternative worth considering.
-The College Board’s statistics reveal that roughly 25 percent of college students pursue a double major.
+The College Board’s statistics indicate that approximately 35 per cent of college students pursue a double major.

 This blog provides a comprehensive overview of double majoring, helping you make informed decisions that align with your aspirations and prospects.